mb-BCA/SiReNetA_Tutorials/Reproduce_Papers/README.md

 # Reproducible Results

-The code provided in this folder reproduces results and figures of papers published about Stimulus-Response Network Analysis and the *SiReNetA* library.
+The code provided in this folder reproduces results and figures of papers published regarding *Stimulus-Response Network Analysis* and the corresponding *SiReNetA* library.

 #### Chaos 2024